 Addressing the account secondary with RA-GRS

-Beginning with version 3.1, the storage emulator supports read-access geo-redundant replication (RA-GRS).
-For storage resources both in the cloud and in the local emulator, you can access the secondary location by appending -secondary to the account name.
-For example, the following address might be used for accessing a blob using the read-only secondary in the storage emulator:
+Beginning with version 3.1, the Storage Emulator supports read-access geo-redundant replication (RA-GRS).
+You can access the secondary location by appending -secondary to the account name.
+For example, the following address might be used for accessing a blob using the read-only secondary in the Storage Emulator:

 Starting in version 3.0, a console window is displayed when you start the Storage Emulator.
-Use the command line in the console window to start and stop the emulator as well as query for status and perform other operations.
+Use the command line in the console window to start and stop the emulator.
+You can also query for status and do other operations from the command line.